dailafing/QuickQuiz.Project.2/Readme.md

 ---

+### **Accessability**

+To meet requirements for Accessability, QuickQuiz will:

+- Allow users to use their Keyboard to navigate and interact with the game

+- Naturally has contrasting colours.

+- Will avoid using larger text by default, since users with those needs will most likely have their own settings for enlarged fonts.
+So this will avoid having fonts that are too large to be ledgible.

+- Make use of ARIA lables and ARIA live region for feedback.

+- Screen reader friendly.

+- Accessible text (not hidden behind elements, clear labels, etc.)

+---

+### **JavaScript Logic**

+To meet requirements for the demonstration of JavaScript Logic, QuickQuiz will:

+- Make use of conditional logic.
+For example, if the correct answer to a question is on button 3, the application will check if the user has clicked button 3, and award the user with a point.
+    - Similarly, the else conditional will deduct a 'life' from the user.
+    - Each time the next question is about to be loaded, we should ensure the lives are not 0.
+If so, the end game screen should be displayed, rather than the next question.

+- Demonstrate sucsessful linkage to a .js file

+- Will pass a linter test (eg. JSLint)

+---

+### **Functional HTML & CSS**

+- Demonstrate clean and valid HTML.

+- Demonstrate HTML Best Practices (Semantic structure, CSS in external stylesheet).

+---

+### **Misc.
+Criteria**

+- Will adjust layout depending on screen size.

+- Will design features that allow the user to start and control actions (e.g. clicking buttons, filling forms) and receive feedback (e.g. visual change, success messages).

+- Will organise code and assets files in directories by file type. and make use of external files.

+---

 ### **Data Privacy Note**

 The application stores **no personal data**; all state exists **in memory** for the current session only.